 Grandparents can also simply give cash, whether to the grandchild or the parent.

 Alternatively, you can pay the tuition bill yourself and make that the gift.
-Talk it over with your accountant beforehand to make sure you create a paper trail to defend the gift if the IRS audits you.
+Talk it over with your accountant or financial planner beforehand to make sure you create a paper trail to defend the gift if the IRS audits you.

 4. Use Your Roth IRA